Guide

 A 2.5 is useful when squid are smaller, the water is very clear, or you are fishing under the pier lights at night.
 A 3.5 can make sense when you want a bigger profile or more distance, but Rye does not demand heavy gear the way some rougher or deeper spots do.

-Squid Jig Colours for Rye Pier
+Squid Jig Colours For Rye Pier

 Because the water is often clear, natural colours deserve first cast during the day.